 The largest of these categories are the Wehrmacht and the civil servants in public administration.
 In the whole of Germany, Occupation Group 61 comprised 1,074,571 members in 1939.
 Of those, 328,819 were in the Wehrmacht, and 403,019 were Verwaltungsbeamte.
 Another 86,848 people belonged to the broad category of Sachbearbeiter (auch Dienststellen - und Abteilungsleiter) u. ähnl.
 Angestl. in der öffentlichen Verwalt. u.
 Rechtspflege, in der NSDAP, in der öffentl.
 Arbeits- und Wirtschaftslenkung usw. (soweit nicht in anderen Berufen).
 Many of those were public administration employees that were not in the civil service (that is, Angestellte as opposed to Beamte).
 Various police categories accounted for 125,222 members and the leaders of the Reich Labour Service for another 50,767.
 The armed branches of SA and SS were relatively small outfits, amounting to only 29,882 or less than 3 percent of the whole measure.

 For the regressions where I use the number of civil servants (Beamte) as outcome variables, I use the 1933 and 1939 census.
-In 1933, the respective occupational class is called “civil servants and soldiers, excluding those in senior positions” (Beamte und Soldaten (ohne die in leitender Stellung).
+In 1933, the respective occupational class is called “civil servants and soldiers, excluding those in senior positions” (Beamte und Soldaten (ohne die in leitender Stellung)).
 In 1939, the respective category is called “civil servants” (Beamte).

 In Table 4, I analyze a city's social class composition, using the categories of blue collar, white collar, and self-employed.
 Blue collar is defined to contain laborers (Arbeiter), helping family members (Mithelfende Familienangehörige), and domestic workers (Hausangestellte).
 The white collar category contains the census categories of employees (Angestellte) and civil servants (Beamte), which are reported separately in 1933 and grouped together in 1925.
 Self-employed is a census category in itself (Selbstständige).
 In 1933, it also contains high-ranking civil servants and officers (Beamte und Offiziere in leitender Stellung).
 As described in the text, the 1925 census does not report the number of people working in each broad category, but the number of workers and their dependents, whereas the 1933 census reports the number of people working in each category.
 However, such uniform differences in measurement should be absorbed by the year fixed effect.